AngLihenshuai/dashcoveryWeb/README.md

-# dashcoveryWeb
+# dishcoveryWeb
-The website for Dashcover App
+The website for Dishcover App